Aerobics Oz Style: TV series background

-Aerobics Oz Style, was created and produced by Harry Michaels and began in 1982 and ran continuously through until 2005, with over 4,500 episodes produced, by production company Zero1Zero (now Silk Studios).
+Aerobics Oz Style, was created and produced by Harry Michaels and began in 1982 and ran continuously through until 2005, with over 4,500 episodes produced, by production company Zero1Zero (now NEP Studios).
 The format remained consistent throughout its run.
 Each show was 30 minutes divided into four segments, one of warmup exercises, two main exercise segments, and a stretch/cool-down segment.
 One instructor leads the exercises, with four demonstrators following to the side and behind.
 Later shows were shot outdoors at scenic locations around Sydney, in earlier shows an indoor studio was used.

 Format

 Each show had an exercise theme.
 The mainstays since inception included high and low-impact, legs, abdominals, body toning.
 Other later themes included kick-boxing, low impact with a mixture of Latin dancing and pilates.
 Older styles included light hand weights and dynabands.
 Fashions in exercise-wear moved with the times too, leotards over bicycle shorts in the early days giving way to halter tops and tight shorts.

 The instructors and demonstrators on the show were a mixture of men and women.
 The show was intended for any age or gender.

-Many children watched the series inadvertently as they had switched on their televisions too early for the popular children's series Cheez TV which came after.
+Many children watched the series inadvertently as they had switched on their televisions too early for the popular children's series Cheez TV which aired after.

 Tie-in Merchandise

-A set of Aerobics Oz Style exercise videos are sold in a longer format than the shows broadcast, and include some exercise styles not otherwise featured, such as Swiss ball.
+During most of the show's run, a set of Aerobics Oz Style exercise videos are sold in a longer format than the shows broadcast, and include some exercise styles not otherwise featured, such as Swiss ball.
 These videos included music that remained unique and separate from the television show.
+In total, 22 titles were released.